captswag/material-color-picker/README.md

     /* Show color picker dialog */
     cp.show();

-    /* On Click listener for the dialog, when the user select the color */ Button okColor = (Button)cp.findViewById(R.id.okColorButton);
+    /* --- DEPRECATED, se below ---  On Click listener for the dialog, when the user select the color */ Button okColor = (Button)cp.findViewById(R.id.okColorButton);
         okColor.setOnClickListener(new View.OnClickListener() {
             @Override